avi-codesmith/React-calculator/README.md

 ## 🚀 Purpose

-Built to practice React fundamentals, event handling, and calculator logic using a structured approach.
+Built to practice React fundamentals, useReducer()hook, event handling, and calculator logic using a structured approach.